the-ahuja-lab/AgeXtend/README.md

 ```
 >>> from AgeXtend import Browser
 ```
-Use Open Babel Generate Canonical SMILES format of the query compound as input
+Use Open Babel to Generate Canonical SMILES format of the query compound as input
 ```
 >>> Browser.search(query='OC(=O)CCCc1c[nH]c2c1cccc2', output='/path/to/output/folder/')
 ```